Etesam913/Custoplayer/sites/custoplayer-docs/docs/overview.md

 If a component name is suffixed with a number like 1 or 2, that means that the component has numerous types.
 For example, there are two fullscreenButton components, `"fullscreenButton1"` & `"fullscreenButton2"`.

-You can go to the bottom of the <a href="/docs/quick-start#-usage">quick start page</a> to see the above example in action with its code.
+You can go to the bottom of the [quick start age](/docs/quick-start#-usage) to see the above example in action with its code.

-To learn more about components you can go to the <a href="/docs/components">components page</a>
+To learn more about components you can go to the [components page](/docs/category/components)

 ## 📔 Other Properties